-Two representatives elected yearly from each resident class are voting members on the Program Evaluation Committee, formerly known as the Policy & Curriculum Committee, which meets quarterly.
+Two representatives elected yearly from each resident class are voting members on the Program Evaluation Committee which meets quarterly.
 The program has a strong legacy of valuing and implementing resident ideas and suggestions into residency policy and into the educational curriculum.
 The intern and PL-2 resident representatives also comprise half of the interview and selection committee for the Chief Resident position for the upcoming academic year.
 The two senior resident representatives chair the Reverse Education Meeting which collates and provides aggregate feedback from residents to individual faculty.

 The Housestaff Council is composed of residents from all the various training programs here at WRNMMC.
 HSC representatives are responsible for attending monthly meetings, on the second Thursday of every month.
 This is an amazing opportunity to get face time with senior leadership on issues pertinent to residents.

 Elected residents serve for one year, but can be elected for subsequent years.

 Class of 2024: Emily Ferraro